redhg/phosphor/README.md

 ## The Haunting of Ypsilon 14
 The inspiration for this little app was [Quadra's post](https://www.traaa.sh/the-ypsilon-14-terminal) about an ersatz terminal for [The Haunting of Ypsilon 14](https://www.mothershiprpg.com/pamphlet-adventures/#The_Haunting_Of_Ypsilon_14), a module written by D G Chapman for [the Mothership tabletop roleplaying game](https://www.mothershiprpg.com/).

 Because of that (and because I was asked on [the Mothership Discord](https://discord.gg/uuvxG29)), I've made the JSON content that I used when I ran the module available in this repo.
-To use it, just load the `ypsilon14.json` instead of `sample.json` at the top of `src/components/Phosphor/index.tsx`.
+To use it, just load `ypsilon14.json` instead of `sample.json` at the top of `src/components/Phosphor/index.tsx` (line 22 as of this writing).

 Or you can skip doing it yourself and instead just check out [the Ypsilon 14 terminal in action](https://redhg.com/ypsilon14/).